Become a CPHR

 The Chartered Professional in Human Resources (CPHR) designation is a nationally recognized level of achievement within the field of human resources.
 It reflects a conviction that the professional practice of human resources management can safeguard the interests of employers, employees and the business community.
 The designation represents continuing recognition of the bearer’s professionalism.

 There are many professional benefits to attaining your CPHR.
 But the best evidence of the value CPHRs bring is clear.
 CPHRs earn more than non-designated HR professionals.

 Beyond the evidence provided above, here are some of the advantages to attaining your CPHR designation:

-- Proven Expertise: HR professionals who pursue the CPHR must meet all requirements set out by their provincial HR association, which aim to measure their competence and experience as HR professionals.
+- Proven Expertise: HR practitioners who pursue the CPHR must meet all requirements set out by their provincial HR association, which aim to measure their competence and experience in the field of HR.
 By pursuing the CPHR designation, you’ll prove your ability to tackle all aspects of HR and demonstrate to employers and colleagues alike that you are a true HR expert.